-John “Turkey Creek Jack” Johnson (1852?-1887?) – Thought to have been a bookkeeper and lawyer in Missouri before he headed west, Johnson spent some time in Deadwood, South Dakota where he got into a gunfight with two men at 30 yards.
+Born in about 1852, Johnson was thought to have been a bookkeeper and lawyer in Missouri before he headed west.
+He spent some time in Deadwood, South Dakota, where he got into a gunfight with two men at 30 yards.
 Some say the men were his gold mining partners.
 Later, he was known to have been in Dodge City, Kansas, where he may have first made the acquaintance of Wyatt Earp.
-Next he turned up in Tombstone, Arizona, where he worked along side the Earps as a deputy marshal.
-After Morgan Earp was killed on March 18, 1882, Virgil and the Earp women, boarded a train, along with Morgan’s body, for California.
+Next, he turned up in Tombstone, Arizona, where he worked alongside the Earps as a deputy marshal.
+After Morgan Earp was killed on March 18, 1882, Virgil and the Earp women boarded a train, along with Morgan’s body, for California.